Django (TV series): Filming

 The production worked with Bucharest-based Frame Film to coordinate filming in Romania.
 Initially planned to run from November 2020 to December 2021, preparations for filming actually began in February 2021.
 The production closed the Racoș (Alsórákos) volcano to outside visitors without advanced notice.
 This caused a disruption for visitors that had planned visits to the popular tourist destination, only to be turned away by posted signs warning that they could not enter or take photos of the area.
 Django is the largest television production in Romania, taking advantage of the country's cash rebate incentives and an early re-opening to international productions without quarantine requirements provided COVID-19 vaccinations are complete.

 Set design was done by scenographer Paki Meduri, who constructed New Babylon in Racoș using construction methods from the era to create scenery resembling the Old West.
 The production began filming in May 2021, with filming expected to continue for over six months.
 Additional filming took place in Bucharest and the Danube area.

 Release

 The first two episodes were screened at the Rome Film Festival on October 16, 2022.

 The series premiered on Canal+ in France on February 13, 2023, followed by Sky Atlantic in Italy on February 17, 2023.
 It later was released on SBS On Demand in Australia on February 23, 2023 and on Sky Atlantic in the UK on March 1, 2023.

+Reception

+Reviewing the show for The Guardian, Rebecca Nicholson called it a gruesome and preposterous Western.
+Ralph Jones was critical of the series reviewing for NME, saying that it was "wobbly" and the variation of accents from actor to actor was distracting.